 What is Domestic & Family Violence?

-Domestic Violence occurs when someone in an intimate relationship uses FEAR to CONTROL their partner on an ongoing basis.
+Domestic Violence occurs when someone in an intimate relationship uses FEAR to CONTROL their partner.

 Domestic Violence is about the ABUSE of POWER by one person over another in that relationship.